updated as of 18 May, 2023

 In ports and terminals

-Pyeongtaek, Korea: The port is facing yard congestion as many vessels arrive at the end & beginning of the month and KIA export volumes are concentrated at the end of the month.
+Pyeongtaek, Korea: The port is facing yard congestion as many vessels arrive at the end and beginning of the month, as well as auto export volumes being concentrated at the end of the month.
 However, we’re mitigating vessel waiting days and well managing the yard congestion by the cooperation with vessel operators.

 Southeast Asia: All our facilities in Thailand and Singapore are open and service levels are adjusted to current activity level.
 We are taking all possible measures to provide a safe and compliant environment for employees and visitors.